Halo Infinite is the funniest game I've played in years

 When the Marines manage to get into the vehicles rather than get crushed by them, there are some hilarious dialogue gems just waiting to be discovered.
 Just a few hours into Halo Infinite, after calling in my first Warthog, I accidentally drove myself and two Marines off one of the broken edges of Zeta Halo.
 As we plummeted towards the vast emptiness of space, the Marine riding shotgun loudly proclaimed, "yup, I'm gonna be sick."

 As any stand-up comedian will tell you, comedy isn't easy.
 Humor is objective and choosing to inject your game with fairly consistent comedy is a risky move.
 If it doesn't hit, players will cringe their way through gameplay - which is kind of how I feel about the Borderlands franchise.
-But the Halo Infinite feedback has largely praised its humor.
+But Halo Infinite player feedback is largely full of praise for its humor, with players taking to social media to post their favorite clips.
 "For a comedy writer this is about as gratifying as a game launch could be," Linde writes.

 Halo has always had pitch-perfect humor, and Halo Infinite brilliantly doubles down on it.
 It's been a long time since I've laughed this hard and this consistently while playing through a game's campaign, thanks to both purposeful humor and accidental hijinks.